slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

     identifier(X). % variable name
 ```

-Again, a new nonterminal (`variable`) was introduced just for the purpose of repetition.
+Again, a new nonterminal `variable` was introduced for the purpose of handling repetition.

 ```prolog
 t(cast(C, T)) --> % cast